mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 Because these are _parametric_ models, they all share the same basic traits: parsimonious, interpretable, but inevitably stiff @Schleusing2012.
 Their parametric nature limits the range of time domain information they can encode.
 This motivates the construction of a family of _nonparametric_ models, which reach for greater expressivity with _less_ parameters.

-With the equations to follow, it is all too easy to lose connection to the actual physical phenomenon being modeled.
+With the many equations to follow, it is all too easy to lose connection to the actual physical phenomenon being modeled.
 After a short look at the glottal cycle, we begin with a review of the classic Liljencrants-Fant model.
 Then we revisit the parametric piecewise polynomial models and generalize them to the nonparametric regime, where they are identified with the _arc cosine kernel_ of #pcite(<Cho2009>).
 The latter is argued to combine the advantages of both worlds: the interpretability of parametric models with the flexibility of nonparametric ones.